gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The SCTP common header is assumed to be implicitly protected by the protection engine.
-This protection is based on the assumption that there will be a one to one mapping between SCTP association and individually established security contexts.
-If the protection engine does not meat that assumption further protection of the common header is likely required.
+This protection is based on the assumption that there will be a one-to-one mapping between SCTP association and individually established security contexts.
+If the protection engine does not meet that assumption further protection of the common header is likely required.

 An example of protection engine can be DTLS.